-The budgets for each fund (General Fund and Special Revenue Fund) for the fiscal year ended June 30, 2021, were developed based on the School's anticipated revenues and expenditures and the expected student population for the school year.
-Over the course of the year, the school revised each fund's budget.
-For the fiscal year ended June 30, 2021, the actual expenditures were equal to the final budget.
+The budgets for each fund (General Fund and Special Revenue Fund) for the fiscal year ended June 30, 2022, were developed based on the School's anticipated revenues and expenditures and the expected student population, and Federal grant programs for the school year.
+Over the course of the year, management revised each fund's budget.
+For the fiscal year ended June 30, 2022, the actual expenditures were equal to the final budget.
 Refer to the Budgetary Comparison Schedule for additional information regarding the General Fund and Major Special Revenue Fund budgets.